-2 The briefing was also provided to the Minister of Transport, Minister of Housing, Minister of Immigration and Minister of Justice.
+&lt;sup>2 The briefing was also provided to the Minister of Transport, Minister of Housing, Minister of Immigration and Minister of Justice.

-- all arrivals by air to provide evidence (in the form of a voucher from the MIAS system or verbal confirmation) that they have booked and been allocated a place into a MIQF (an enforcement officer will have to be satisfied there is reasonable evidence of a booking) and - ii. airlines to ensure that all passengers travelling to New Zealand have evidence of an allocation from the MIAS before allowing an aircraft to arrive in New Zealand. - b. to assist with compliance, the following was also agreed: - i. introduction of an infringement offence for failure to comply with the obligations in a(i) and (ii) above, of a \$300 infringement fee or a \$1,000 fine imposed by the court; and - 7.
+- a. an amendment to the COVID-19 Public Health Response (Air Border) Order (No. 2) to require: - all arrivals by air to provide evidence that they have been allocated a place into a MIQF.
+In most cases, this will be written evidence (for example a voucher) but can account for other confirmation supplied by the New Zealand Government, and - ii. airlines to ensure that all passengers travelling to New Zealand have appropriate evidence of an allocation from the MIAS before allowing an aircraft to arrive in New Zealand. - b. to assist with compliance, the following was also agreed: - i. introduction of an infringement offence for failure to comply with the obligations in a(i) above, of a \$300 infringement fee or a \$1,000 fine imposed by the court; and - 7.
 As with other offences under the COVID-19 Public Health Response Act 2020 (COVID-19 Act) a graduated approach to enforcement will be recommended.
 Any enforcement would be undertaken by enforcement officers as listed under section 5 (1) of the COVID-19 Act or any other person or class of person authorised by the Director-General to have functions and powers of enforcement officers. - 8.
 In the initial briefing [MBIE 2021-0722 refers], new Immigration Instructions to allow foreign nationals to be denied entry without the above requirements were recommended as additional legal instruments. - 9.
 On further analysis, MBIE has determined that new Immigration Instructions are not necessary as there are already existing immigration legal mechanisms which are sufficient to prevent entry of foreign nationals who do not have a voucher and who do not have an automatic right of entry under the Immigration Act. - 10.
 An amendment is not required to the COVID-19 Public Health Response (Maritime Border) Order 2020.
 Maritime arrivals are not required to book via the MIAS and processed manually due to their arrival times and required lengths of managed isolation varying at short notice. - 11.
 The draft Order attached as Appendix One gives effect to the requirements outlined in a(i) and (ii), and b(i) above.